 To enter the Local Area Network configuration, select the LAN menu item in the Configuration section.
-The LAN item will expand in the menu on the left, so you can choose the proper Ethernet interface to configure: Primary LAN for the router's first Ethernet interface (ETH0) and Secondary LAN for the router's second Ethernet interface (ETH1).
+The LAN item will expand in the menu on the left, so you can choose the proper Ethernet interface to configure: Primary LAN for the router's first Ethernet interface (ETH0), Secondary LAN for the router's second Ethernet interface (ETH1) and Tertiary LAN for the third Ethernet interface if the router has 3-port Ethernet SWITCH or RS232-RS485-ETH interface.